sjspielman/tasty/additional-resources/using-environments-post-workshop.md

 docker pull {{site.docker_user}}/{{site.docker_repo}}:{{site.docker_tag}}
 ```
 This command will download the docker image from the training workshop.
-Once this has completed, you will see this new image in the Images tab of Docker Desktop:
+Once this has completed, you will see this new image in the _Images tab_ of Docker Desktop:

 ![Workshop docker image appears in Docker Desktop](screenshots/training-docker-image.png)

-Now that you have downloaded the image, you can launch a _container_ using this image to fully replicate the workshop environment in a RStudio Server session in your browser.
+ From this downloaded image, you can launch a _container_ using this image to fully replicate the workshop environment in a RStudio Server session in your browser.

 ### Modify Docker resources